alankent/OrdinaryCartoonMaker/README.md

 Timelines, then I drop Animation Tracks and characters directly under the 3rd level of sequence in the scene hierarcy.

-Please note: I do not use Sequence Assets or the other capabilities of the Sequences package with prefab variants etc.

 ## The Ordinary Cartoon Maker Window

 Opening "Window / Ordinary Cartoon Maker" opens a new window with multiple